multimediaeval/multimediaeval.github.io/_editions/2021/tasks/medico.md

 * 1 November: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
 * 7 November: Results returned  <!-- Replace XX with your date.
 Latest possible should be 15 November-->
 * 22 November: Working notes paper  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->
-* Beginning December: MediaEval 2020 Workshop <!-- Fixed.
+* 6-8 December: MediaEval 2021 Workshop <!-- Fixed.
 Please do not change.
 Exact date to be decided-->